By Post FIS, 1 Reading Lane, E8 1GQ

 Things stay as they are now and NHS staff will continue to arrange and pay for the services and support needed.

-Or a combination of these options, for example:
+You may wish to use a combination of all these options, for example:

 A family may wish for the agency they had chosen to hold the budget as a third party for some of their care needs and the remainder of the budget to stay within the NHS as a notional or managed budget for their nursing care needs.